FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 Hyakunin Isshu (百人一首, 'hundred people, one poem each') is a classical Japanese anthology of one hundred Japanese poems (和歌 - *waka*) by one hundred poets.

 The most famous and standard version was compiled by Fujiwara no Teika (1162–1241) while he lived in the Ogura district of Kyoto.
-It is therefore also known as **Ogura Hyakunin Isshu (小倉百人一首)**.
+This compilation is known as **Ogura Hyakunin Isshu (小倉百人一首)**.

 This particular anthology was adapted into the most famous form of [Uta-garuta](/en/uta-garuta) known today.
 Nowadays, when Japanese people refer to "karuta", they are most likely refering to this particular card game.